Claude Shannon: Other work

-Shannon's mouse

-"Theseus", created in 1950, was a mechanical mouse controlled by an electromechanical relay circuit that enabled it to move around a labyrinth of 25 squares.
-The maze configuration was flexible and it could be modified arbitrarily by rearranging movable partitions.
-The mouse was designed to search through the corridors until it found the target.
-Having travelled through the maze, the mouse could then be placed anywhere it had been before, and because of its prior experience it could go directly to the target.
-If placed in unfamiliar territory, it was programmed to search until it reached a known location and then it would proceed to the target, adding the new knowledge to its memory and learning new behavior.
-Shannon's mouse appears to have been the first artificial learning device of its kind.

 Shannon's estimate for the complexity of chess

 In 1949 Shannon completed a paper (published in March 1950) which estimates the game-tree complexity of chess, which is approximately 10120.
 This number is now often referred to as the "Shannon number", and is still regarded today as an accurate estimate of the game's complexity.
 The number is often cited as one of the barriers to solving the game of chess using an exhaustive analysis (i.e. brute force analysis).

 Shannon's computer chess program

 On March 9, 1949, Shannon presented a paper called "Programming a Computer for playing Chess".
 The paper was presented at the National Institute for Radio Engineers Convention in New York.
 He described how to program a computer to play chess based on position scoring and move selection.
 He proposed basic strategies for restricting the number of possibilities to be considered in a game of chess.
 In March 1950 it was published in Philosophical Magazine, and is considered one of the first articles published on the topic of programming a computer for playing chess, and using a computer to solve the game.
+In 1950, Shannon wrote an article titled "A Chess-Playing Machine", which was published in Scientific American.
+Both papers have had immense influence and laid the foundations for future chess programs.

 His process for having the computer decide on which move to make was a minimax procedure, based on an evaluation function of a given chess position.
 Shannon gave a rough example of an evaluation function in which the value of the black position was subtracted from that of the white position.
 Material was counted according to the usual chess piece relative value (1 point for a pawn, 3 points for a knight or bishop, 5 points for a rook, and 9 points for a queen).
 He considered some positional factors, subtracting ½ point for each doubled pawn, backward pawn, and isolated pawn; mobility was incorporated by adding 0.1 point for each legal move available.